Project General Settings

 NOTE: This can cause projects to sound wrong when used on projects with this option off OR made prior to the introduction of the feature (FL Studio 10.5).

 - Panning law - The purpose is to maintain a constant apparent volume as a sound is panned.
 For example, if a sound is panned hard left or right, only one speaker will be active.
 This will sound quieter than the center position where both speakers are active, unless steps are taken to counteract this effect.
 Circular panning maintains a constant apparent volume by progressively lowering the combined volume of the L+R channels by -3dB as the pan passes dead center.
 Triangular panning does not apply this compensation, so the apparent loudness will increase as the sound passes the center position.
 There are a number of panning compensation methods used by various manufacturers, collectively they are referred to as Panning laws.

 - Circular - Level compensation is applied when panning (orange).

 - Triangular - No level compensation is used (green)

 NOTES: Don't fret over what panning law is or isn't used.
 When you mix a song, the relative pan positions and volumes are adjusted according to what you wanted to hear.
 In other words,

 you made the mix, you made it how you wanted it to sound (hopefully).
 So, a mix is a mix!
 Panning law is only a concern when sharing projects to make sure both installations are using the same settings.
 Changing the panning law after a project is mixed will change relative volumes and apparent stereo locations and so the mix (bad idea).
 If you are sharing track stems

-(audio from individual mixer tracks) then the panning law used by the project is built into each stereo track, so no need to worry.
+(audio from individual mixer tracks) then the panning law used by the project is 'rendered' into each stereo track, so is not a factor to worry about.